 The more comfortable you are with the entire process of interviewing, the more relaxed you will be when the time for the interview comes, and the better the interview will be.

-1. Using a resume to present yourself.
+- Use your resume to best present yourself.

-2. Being aware of the main purposes of job interviews.
+- Be aware of the main purposes of job interviews.

-5. How to go beyond your resume.
+- Go beyond your resume.

-8. Dealing with lack of confidence.
+- Deal with your lack of confidence.

 1. Use Your Resume to Best Present Yourself